uoftgasa/uoftgasa.github.io/markdown/index.md

 The card is activated by tapping.
 On the TTC, this action either deducts the flat $3.00 fares, or algorithmically determines that you are making a valid transfer from another TTC vehicle (see the [TTC's Presto transfer rules](https://www.ttc.ca/Fares_and_passes/PRESTO/FAQ.jsp)).
 This algorithm is not perfect; keep an eye on your balance and dispute unfair charges.
 In other transit agencies, fares may be charged by distance travelled; in these cases it is essential to 'tap on' when you enter a vehicle and 'tap off' when you leave it.

+Note that a Presto card **does not** automatically switch to a monthly Metropass when your fares equal

-Presto card users enjoy reduced fares when switching between the following agencie
+Presto card users enjoy reduced fares when switching between the following agencies

 **Rush Hours**